ccxt/ccxt/wiki/Manual.md

     The meaning of each flag showing availability of this or that method is:

-    - a value of `undefined` / `None` / `null` means the method is not currently implemented in ccxt ( the reason may not be clear currently: either ccxt has not unified it yet or the method isn't natively available from the exchange API ).
+    - a value of `undefined` / `None` / `null` means the method is not currently implemented in ccxt (either ccxt has not unified it yet or the method isn't natively available from the exchange API)
     - boolean `false` specifically means that the endpoint isn't natively available from the exchange API
     - boolean `true` means the endpoint is natively available from the exchange API and unified in the ccxt library
-    - string `'emulated'` means the endpoint isn't natively available from the exchange API but reconstructed (as much as it was possible) by the ccxt library from other available true-methods
+    - `'emulated'` string means the endpoint isn't natively available from the exchange API but reconstructed (as much as possible) by the ccxt library from other available true-methods

 ## Rate Limit